Hampden LROK - Side by Side

 The most recent release of this line-up.
 Only available in the UK last month this follows a trend of Hampden to release younger rums.
 These are likely to be bolder, fruitier and potentially a little more fiery than their more mature brothers and sisters.
 A cynic might also point out that they are considerably more cost efficient to produce (especially given the extreme angel's share experienced in Jamaica).

 The fact that this was aged at the distillery will mean that 5yrs aging might well have a similar effect to much longer continentally aged rums.

 This bottle is available in the standard 70cl or a muscular 300cl !
 In the UK it costs around £55.

 Easily the lightest colour of the line-up.
 Chardonnay-esque.
 Some unctiousness with decent legs running slowly down the sides of my glass.

-Nose: Fresh and fruity but disappointingly muted.
+Nose: Fresh and fruity but the fun doesn't last, by the 4th or 5th 'nose' it's flat.
+Disappointingly muted.
 A little varnish with warm mango & banana.
 Some esters.
 Wisps of smoked caramel.
 A little salt.
-Overall very lacking.
+Overall sadly lacking.

 Estate Bottling, 2010 LROK - 11yr, 47%

 Released in 2021 this rum has received mixed reviews.
 At around £130 it's extremely pricey for a rum bottled at 'just' 47%, however it has been aged for a massive 11 tropical years with an angel's share (loss) of well over 60% - so it was never going to be cheap.
 And let's face it, rum lovers have had it very good for a long time and a price hike was always expected.
 Anyway, the steep price means it's still widely available.

 A rich dark gold.
 Thick in the glass.
 Very inviting